Abdul Ghafoor Haideri: Political career

+He was elected to the National Assembly in the 2024 general elections, after defeating sardar Akhtar Mengal.

 Counter-terrorism

 In 2013, he became the Minister of State for Postal Services.
 "Speaking at a press conference here on Tuesday, Maulana Haideri, who is Minister of State for Postal Services, condemned the terrorist attack on a school in Peshawar and said the state had no right to suspend the death penalty.
 JUI-F General Secretary Maulana Abdul Ghafoor Haideri has said that a moratorium on death penalty is encouraging terrorists and has limited counter-terrorism action in the country."
 Abdul Ghafoor Haideri maintains, "Only a victim's kin has the right to pardon the killer with or without taking compensation.
 This is an Islamic way of justice and being an ideological state, Pakistan should have Islamic laws."

 In March 2015, he won a seat in the Senate and later took oath as deputy chairman senate.
 He is expected to serve in that capacity till March 2021.

 In February 2017, Haideri was refused a visa by US authorities.
 He was scheduled to head a two-member delegation to an Inter Parliamentary Union meeting at the United Nations in New York.

-On 12 May 2017, he managed to escape in an ISIL bombing shortly after the end of Friday prayers near the town of Mastung that targeted him; he was lightly wounded by pieces of glass from the windscreen of his car.
+On 12 May 2017, he managed to escape an ISIL bombing shortly after the end of Friday prayers near the town of Mastung that targeted him; he was lightly wounded by pieces of glass from the windscreen of his car.